Topics: Overview, Student Preview, Creating Content, Documents, Text Editor, Adding Learning Modules, Creating Links, Files, Integrating Videos.

 • Content Market: Find and add external publisher content.

-• Cloud Storage: Add content from external cloud storage provides such as Google and OneDrive.
+• Cloud Storage: Add content from external cloud storage providers such as Google and OneDrive.

 • Content Collection: Browse the content collection files to insert a link to the resource.